If you are bringing your class to us this Summer

 If a child or children, or accompanying adult within a class turn up with a cough, or are otherwise obviously unwell with COVID-19 symptoms, the group will not be accepted by the registering leader.
 The leader’s decision on this matter is final, and neither they nor we at head office will engage in any discussion on the matter.
 You will not be eligible for a credit note or a refund under these circumstances

-If your class has to isolate because a member tests positive for COVID-19 we will offer you a credit note or a transfer to another day.
+If your class has to isolate because a member tests positive for COVID-19, and you have informed us before 5pm on the day prior to your visit, we will offer you a credit note or a transfer to another day.

 Additional kit on the day